Types of Toastmasters Clubs

 This page has information about the types of Toastmaster Clubs and membership criteria for clubs.

-A Company or Corporate Club is usually open only to members of a particular company or organisation.
+A Company or Corporate Club is usually open only to members of a particular company or organisation, but may choose to allow members the club invites to join.
+These could be former staff members, or from the local community.

 Gavel Clubs may be established for groups ineligible for regular Toastmasters membership, but who have a need for a communication and leadership programme.
 For example, this would include residents of prisons, hospitals and schools, or groups of people under the age of 18 years.